sligocki/sligocki.github.io/_posts/2024-09-20-collatz-coincidence.md

   M(2a) \to \text{Halt} & \iff & B(a) \to \text{Halt} \\
 \end{array}$$

 But wait, there's more!
 In fact, there is actually a giant clump of [19 distinct BB(5) TMs](https://wiki.bbchallenge.org/wiki/BB(5)#Enumeration) that run > 10 million steps and all leave between 4096-4098 marks on the tape!
 Pascal analyzed the other Σ(5) champion (`1RB1RA_1LC1LB_1RA1LD_1RA1LE_1RZ0LC`) in his 1993 paper and showed that it simulates the exact same function.
-I haven't analyzed the rest of them, but I'd gues that they are all taking advantage of equivalent Collatz-like trajectories as well (since they are clumped so tightly).
+I haven't analyzed the rest of them, but I'd guess that they are all taking advantage of equivalent Collatz-like trajectories as well (since they are clumped so tightly).

 ### BBB(4) Champion